 Use light to tell your body when to wake up.

-You could open the curtains to let sunlight in, use an alarm clock that mimics the sunrise, or even go outside for a quick walk when you first get up.
-A light will help wake you up by cueing to your body that it’s “awake” time — not snooze time.
+People could open the curtains to let sunlight in, use an alarm clock that mimics the sunrise, or even go outside for a quick walk when they first get up.
+A light will help wake people up by cueing to their body that it’s “awake” time — not snooze time.

-Generally speaking, you should avoid drinking caffeine in the afternoon and evenings since that could keep you up at night.
+Generally speaking, people should avoid drinking caffeine in the afternoon and evenings since that could keep them up at night.
 But caffeine affects everyone in different ways, so there’s no one-size-fits-all rule.
-Figure out what amount of caffeine works for you, then make sure you aren’t overdoing it.
+People should figure out what amount of caffeine works for them, then make sure they aren’t overdoing it.

-If you get sleepy in the middle of the afternoon, try taking a walk around the block or grabbing a glass of water instead of going on a coffee run — skipping that extra caffeine boost could make a huge difference to when you fall asleep that night.
+If people get sleepy in the middle of the afternoon, they should try taking a walk around the block or grabbing a glass of water instead of going on a coffee run — skipping that extra caffeine boost could make a huge difference to when they fall asleep that night.

 If all else fails, talk to a doctor.

 Have you tried everything you can think of, and you’re still struggling?
 It may be that there’s an underlying issue affecting your sleep.
 Chat with your doctor about any concerns you have, and see what their thoughts are on the matter.